 Dear Savvy Senior,

-I know there will be a small cost-of-living increase in Social Security benefits next year but what about Medicare?
-What will the Medicare Part B monthly premiums be in 2021, and when do the surcharges kick in for higher income beneficiaries?
+I’ve read that retirees will be getting a nice cost-of-living increase in our Social Security benefits next year but what about Medicare?
+What will our Medicare Part B monthly premiums and other Medicare costs be in 2023?

-Medicare surcharges for high earners are based on adjusted gross income from two years earlier, which means that 2021 Part B premiums are determined by 2019 annual income.
+High earning Medicare beneficiaries, which makes up about 7 percent of all Medicare recipients, will also receive a break in 2023.
+Medicare surcharges for high earners are based on adjusted gross income from two years earlier, which means that 2023 Part B premiums are determined by 2021 annual income.

 Send your senior questions to: Savvy Senior, P.O.
 Box 5443, Norman, OK 73070, or visit SavvySenior.org.
 Jim Miller is a contributor to the NBC Today show and author of “The Savvy Senior” book.